Board Profiles

 JOLEEN WORSLEY DEWALD (Operations Consultant) joined the ETVMA Board in 2010.
 She moved to Knoxville in 2005 after more than twenty years in Washington D.C. working on and with Capitol Hill.
 Following her graduation from Iowa State University, she moved to Washington, D.C. to work for U.S. Senator Charles Grassley (R- IA) and later represented Governor Terry E. Branstad in the State of Iowa’s Washington D.C. office.

-She then served as Executive Director for the Congressional Economic Leadership Institute (CELI) where she organized educational conferences for Members of Congress and congressional staff on issues relating to economic competiveness, trade, and international relations.
+From 1992- 2005, she served as the Executive Director for the Congressional Economic Leadership Institute (CELI) where she organized educational conferences for Members of Congress and congressional staff on issues relating to economic competitiveness, trade, and international relations.
 She also coordinated domestic and international travel for inter-parliamentary exchanges to Europe, South America and Asia.

 RYAN K. DOBBS, AIA, is vice president at BarberMcMurry Architects, a full-service design firm founded in 1915.
 He holds a bachelor of architecture from Illinois Institute of Technology and is a U.S. Army veteran, 82nd Airborne Division, who completed two tours in Operation Iraqi Freedom between 2001 and 2005.
 His commendations include the Army Commendation Medal with Combat Distinguishing Device “V”, Army Commendation Medal (2nd Award), Army Achievement Medal (2nd Award), National Defense Service Medal, Iraqi Campaign Medal, Global War On Terrorism Service Medal, Noncommissioned Officer’s Professional Development Ribbon, and the Parachutist Badge.